 How much should I use?

-The key facts to consider are...
+When it comes to how to dose detergent, the key facts to consider are...

 - How dirty the clothes are